 Go out on New Year's Eve (which probably means you'll be coming home on New Year's Day) and you'll probably be implored by friends and family to be careful.
 Take a cab.
 Lots of drunk drivers out, obviously.
 It makes sense that the New Year's holiday would be a busy one for law enforcement and emergency response teams.
 And it is.
 But, believe it or not, New Year's Day is not the most treacherous day of the year to be behind the wheel.

 Before we go any further, let's just clarify this: None of what we are about to say means that it's a good idea to be reckless on New Year's Eve.
 It's a safe bet that several of the drivers on the road should not be in a car.
 Just because there are statistically more car crashes on other days doesn't mean you shouldn't be careful.

 Now, then.
 According to AutoInsurance.org, which used data from various government sources, the worst holiday for auto accidents in 2021 was Memorial Day, perhaps because it was the first holiday of summer and drivers could be drunk or just frustrated with traffic, heat and summer road construction delays.
-There were 1,349 fatal accidents on Independence Day between 2016 and 2018, or an average of 450 per year.
-The next worst holidays (in order) were Memorial Day, Labor Day, Columbus Day and Father's Day.
-Thanksgiving was No.8.
+There were 1,343 fatal accidents on Memorial Day between 2017 and 2019, or an average of 448 per year.
+The next worst holidays (in order) were Labor Day, Independence Day, Columbus Day, Father's Day and Cinco de Mayo.

 Originally Published: Jul 28, 2015